DV

 What is the difference between ITOT, SCHB, VOO, and VTI?

-ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index strategy, issued by BlackRock.
-SCHB (Schwab U.S. Broad Market ETF) tracks Dow Jones U.S. Broad Stock Market Index with an index strategy, issued by Schwab.
-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, issued by Vanguard.
-VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket strategy, issued by Vanguard.
+ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index approach, issued by iShares.
+SCHB (Schwab U.S. Broad Market ETF) tracks Dow Jones U.S. Broad Stock Market Index with an index approach, issued by Schwab.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, issued by Vanguard.
+VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach, issued by Vanguard.

 Can I hold ITOT, SCHB, VOO, and VTI together?